tomover9000/splash-labyrinth/README.md

 ![](giphy.gif)

-# requirements
+# How to run

-You obviously need python to run this and the pygame library for python.
+First run
+pip3 install -r requirement.txt

+then
+./main.py